ddella/OpenSSL/Private Key Breakdown/README.md

 7. Exponent 2
 8. Coefficient

 This applies to RSA private key only.
-It's based on [RSA Private Key Breakdown](http://etherhack.co.uk/asymmetric/docs/rsa_key_breakdown.html) and reverse engineering 😀
+It's based on [RSA Private Key Breakdown](http://etherhack.co.uk/asymmetric/docs/rsa_key_breakdown.html) and a little bit of reverse engineering 😀
 ## RSA Private Key in PEM
-The first thing to do is to convert the private key `PEM`file to HEX.
+The first thing to do is to convert the private key `PEM`file to haxadecimal.
 The `PEM` file is the base64 representation of the key.
-For this example, I generated a 512-bit RSA private key.
+For this example, I generated a 512-bit RSA private key to keep the numbers small but in reality this is insecure.
->RSA Private Key in Base64 Format (PEM)
+>RSA Private Key in Base64 PEM format
 >```
 >-----BEGIN PRIVATE KEY-----
 >MIIBVAIBADANBgkqhkiG9w0BAQEFAASCAT4wggE6AgEAAkEAy+MXMukMjI0i1lKX